Open Access

 The implementation is conducted with NFLlib, which is a NTT-based fast lattice cryptography library, on Intel i7-7700 CPU @ 3.60GHz and Ubuntu linux operation system.
 By statistics, these important algorithm operations mainly consist one polynomial addition, one polynomial multiplication and one polynomial Gaussian.
 Since the implementation of any Hash function is not included in NFLlib, we test the running time of three hash functions by a HMAC based on SM3 algorithm.
 The execution time of each cryptographic operation in different parameters is shown in Table 4.
 Here the execution time of these Hash functions we consider is the same.

 Experimental results for proposed deterable subverted FS-LBS of each algorithm are depicted in Fig. 1.
-We increase the number of j from 2 to 10 for each test to see the time cost of Sign¯, Ver and Deter algorithm.
+We increase the number of j from 2 to 10 for each test to see the time cost of Sign¯Mathematical equation, Ver and Deter algorithm.
 Here procedure of subversion key generation can be considered as a random number, so we can omit its time consumption.

-thumbnail Fig. 1 Simulation results of our construction for different j, l
+Thumbnail: Fig. 1 Refer to the following caption and surrounding text.
+Fig. 1 Simulation results of our construction for different j, l

-On one hand, for different parameters in Table 4, the time consuming of subverted sign Sign¯ algorithm is about 0.1278×l+0.2294×(j-l) ms, 0.1275×l+0.2351 ×(j-l) ms, 0.1895×l+0.3623×(j-l) ms, 0.2084×l+ 0.3789 ×(j-l) ms, 0.4141×l+0.674 4×(j-l) ms for the number of j, l.
+On one hand, for different parameters in Table 4, the time consuming of subverted sign Sign¯Mathematical equation algorithm is about 0.1278×l+0.2294×(j-l) ms, 0.1275×l+0.2351 ×(j-l) ms, 0.1895×l+0.3623×(j-l) ms, 0.2084×l+ 0.3789 ×(j-l) ms, 0.4141×l+0.674 4×(j-l) ms for the number of j, l.
 The time efficiency of Ver algorithm is about 0.3344 ms, 0.3451 ms, 0.5373 ms, 0.5559 ms, 0.9614 ms. The time efficiency of Deter algorithm is about 0.0050 ms, 0.0046 ms, 0.0074 ms, 0.0095 ms, 0.0240 ms. On the other hand, suppose that j =10 and l = 1, 2, 3, 4, 5, according to Fig. 1, we can see that time cost of the total algorithm justifies the feasibility.

 Table 4